neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 ## Undo and Redo

-The component should have undo and redo history supporting CMD-Z undo and SHIFT-CMD-Z redo
+The component should have undo and redo history supporting CMD-Z undo and SHIFT-CMD-Z redo.
+Any action that modifies the data model (e.g., updating a cell, clearing the grid) should create a new entry in the history stack that can be undone.

 ## Styling